12 Essential Design Skills to Elevate Your Creative Career

 Building a personal brand doesn’t mean you have to be an extroverted social media maven.
 It’s about intentionally and strategically presenting yourself and your work to the world.

 A well-crafted website and a consistent visual identity can make you stand out in online portfolios.
-As a writer, developing a unique editorial voice and cultivating a loyal audience of readers can open up lucrative content opportunities.
+As a writer, developing a unique editorial voice and cultivating a loyal audience can open lucrative content opportunities.
 As a UX professional, positioning yourself as an expert in a specific industry or user demographic can help you land high-value consulting gigs.

 12. Maintaining a Healthy, Balanced Lifestyle